Skip to content

 TSG manufactures precision grinding machinery: internal grinders, external grinders, centerless grinders, super-finishing machines, ring-rolling machines.
 The buyer is a factory manager or a plant engineer who already knows what category of machine they need and wants to verify TSG's model-level specs, service coverage, and export capability before requesting a quote.

 The existing site mixed four categories into one product list and had no clean path from "I need an external grinder" to "here are the three external grinder models you should compare."
 Export inquiries came in English through the contact page, but the English side of the site trailed the Korean side by several months and was not kept current.
-TSG wanted a bilingual build that the marketing lead could keep updated, with attribution.
-The footer of the rebuild credits CCLemang directly as the build partner.
+TSG wanted a bilingual build that the marketing lead could keep updated without a developer in the loop.

 What we built